derekshoneycutt/Euclid/README.md

 Generate the complete publishable Wiki artifact locally with `julia make.jl -w`.
 The artifact is written to ignored `bin/wiki/`.
 Run `julia make.jl -W` to compare it against a fresh generation without modifying the retained artifact.

-### Windows requires a few more additions before this will work

-- `MSVC Toolchain` : Odin will require MSVC tools installed on the system.
-- `gendef` : used in the script to bridge the fact that Julia is not built with the same toolchain as Odin uses to build binaries. `gendef` can be installed via e.g.
-  Strawberry Perl or MSYS2.

 ## Questions?